 If managing a remote workforce is a new challenge for your business, it's important to be aware of some of the most common mistakes and pitfalls you should be careful to avoid.

-1. Failing to support work/life balance
+1. failing to support work/life balance

 Employees who are used to a traditional workplace could face a number of challenges when making the transition to remote working, one of which is maintaining a good work/life balance.
 While operating remotely can help employees improve this aspect of their jobs - by giving them back the time they previously spent commuting, for example - it can also blur the boundaries between their work and home lives.